She's the world's most expensive cow, and part of Brazil's plan to put beef on everyone's plate

 SEND IN THE CLONES

-It led to a stable beside a small pen where a cloned calf lay in the sunshine.
-Born the day before, it was still too unsure of its legs to stand, and a 2-day-old clone set an example by ambling about gamely.
-Another born 20 minutes earlier by cesarean section was huddled on hay in the rear of a stall, pressing backwards against the wall and unsettled by this strange new world.
+Down the highway from the Elo de Raça auction is the laboratory of the company Geneal Animal Genetics and Biotechnology.
+In a small pen behind it, a cloned calf recently lay in the sunshine, still too unsure of its newborn legs to stand.
+Another born by cesarean section 20 minutes earlier pressed backwards against a stall's rear wall, unsettled by this strange new world.
+Clones of Viatina-19 are due in a few months, said Geneal's commercial director, Paulo Cerantola.

-Perhaps one-third of fetal clones survive; the pregnancies can fail or a clone can be born with deformities that require euthanasia, Cerantola said.
-Clones of Viatina-19 are due in a few months, he said.

-But some ranchers wouldn't even want a big herd of her clones.
-High-maintenance cows like Viatina-19 aren't profitable on a commercial scale because they couldn't meet their energy needs from grass alone, said P.J.
-Budler, a cattle judge and international business manager for Trans Ova Genetics, an Iowa-based company focused on improving the bovine gene pool.
+Some ranchers wouldn't want a big herd of her clones.
+High-maintenance cows like Viatina-19 aren't profitable on a large, commercial scale because they couldn't meet their energy needs from grass alone, said P.J.
+Budler, international business manager for Trans Ova Genetics, an Iowa-based company focused on improving the bovine gene pool.

-''For the environment and the resources that it would take to run a cow like (Viatina-19), she fits the mold ideally, but she's not the answer for all cattle everywhere,'' he said.
+''For the environment and the resources that it would take to run a cow like (Viatina-19), she fits the mold ideally, but she's not the answer for all cattle everywhere,'' Budler said.

-Another Texas cattleman who traveled to ExpoZebu in 2023 to scope out the genetics scene was more critical, calling Viatina-19, and cows like her, ''man-made freaks.''

-''In my opinion, she needs a bullet in her head.
-She's poison for the industry,'' Grant Vassberg said by phone. ''We still need cows to be efficient on grass.
-That's how you feed the world.''

 Viatina-19's owner, Pereira, said she gets special treatment to boost egg cell production, but would thrive were she put to pasture — where almost all his elite cattle feed.

-Meanwhile, Viatina-19 is pregnant for the first time, which helps maintain hormone cycles, Pereira said, and he's eyeing expansion; her egg cells have sold to Bolivian buyers and he wants to export to the United Arab Emirates, India and the US.
+Meanwhile, Viatina-19 is pregnant for the first time, and Pereira's eyeing expansion; her egg cells have sold to Bolivian buyers and he wants to export to the United Arab Emirates, India and the US.

-''If she is the best in the world – not just her price, but I believe she is the world's best – we need to share her around the world,'' Pereira said.

 His veterinarian daughter, Martins, is looking even farther ahead.